acodeninja/continuous-security/application/src/assets/report.template.md

 <% if (issue.extracts?.length > 0 || issue.requests?.length > 0) { %>#### Evidence

-The following examples were found in the application.
+The following evidence of this vulnerability was found in the application.
 <% issue.extracts?.forEach(extract => { %>
 `<%= extract.path %>` (starting on line: <%= extract.lines[0] %>)
 ```<%= extract.language %>